hkproj/hkproj.github.io/docs/_posts/2023-01-06-a-gentle-introduction-to-GAN-models.markdown

 The algorithm first updates the `Discriminator`, whose loss function is **maximized**.

 The algorithm then updates the `Generator`, whose loss function is **minimized**.

-### Conclusion

-GANs have been around since a while and have paved the way for more complex models, for example `CycleGAN`, `StyleGAN`, etc. on which I will write in the future.

 [ian-goodfellow-gan]: https://arxiv.org/abs/1406.2661